MLVN2026/ticket-lifecycle/README.md

 </p>
 <p>
 Created and managed ticket lifecycle workflows, from intake to assignment, troubleshooting, and resolution.
-Configured Help topics and Ticket categories to streamline support opeerations and improve ticket routing efficiency.
+Configured Help topics and Ticket categories to streamline support operations and improve ticket routing efficiency.
 Documented the installation and configuration process with screenshots, showing hands-on technical competency.
 Demonstrated troubleshooting skills by testing ticket submission, assignment, and resolution steps.
 Applied IT support best practices including ticket documentation, communication, and knowledge base creation.
-Showcased end-to-end help desk operations in a strcutred, real world scenario that stimulates enterprise IT support.
+Showcased end-to-end help desk operations in a structured, real world scenario that stimulates enterprise IT support.
 </p>
 <br />